dairycultist/NoMoreWandering/README.md

 # Copper and Caverns

+Adds copper and caverns (and cherry trees) to the game with the intent of balancing progression.
+Copper tools, weapons, and armor replace stone/chainmail ones.
+The addition of copper not only makes you hold onto wooden tools longer, but makes getting iron tools more of a _big achievement_.

 Thanks to uncleacid for the cherry tree + copper block textures!

-Internally `nomorewandering` because this was a different project before (I'll fix it later).

 ## Resource Distribution